KDE/clazy/docs/checks/README-function-args-by-ref.md

 #### Fixits

-This check supports adding missing `&` or `const-&` with:
+This check supports adding missing `&` or `const-&`.
+See the README.md on how to enable it.

-    export CLAZY_FIXIT="fix-function-args-by-ref"

 - [1] <http://www.macieira.org/blog/2012/02/the-value-of-passing-by-value/>